Sex Addiction Statistics – #24 Facts and Stats From Recent Survey Research, US & Worldwide. Answers to Relapse, Recovery and more

 • Angry

-#6 – 40% of sex addicts have an STI
+#6: 40% of sex addicts have an STI

 More specifically 38% of men and 45% of women with sex addictions have a venereal disease at any given time.

-#7 – Only 5% of addicts who go into rehab recover from the addiction
+#7: Only 5% of addicts who go into rehab recover from the addiction

-#8 – 72% of sex addicts relapse in under 6 months after joining rehab
+#8: 72% of sex addicts relapse in under 6 months after joining rehab

-#9 – Sexual addiction was first diagnosed in 1983
+#9: Sexual addiction was first diagnosed in 1983

-Sexual addiction was first named and diagnosed as so in 1983 by Patrick Carnes in his publication “Out of the shadows: Understanding sexual addiction” which was released by Hazelden Publishing and has since been cited over 1,558 times.
+Sexual addiction was first named and diagnosed as so in 1983 by Patrick Carnes in his publication “Out of the Shadows: Understanding sexual addiction” which was released by Hazelden Publishing and has since been cited over 1,558 times.

-#10 – In 1993 the American Psychiatric Association removed ‘Sexual Addiction as a diagnosis
+#10: In 1993 the American Psychiatric Association removed ‘Sexual Addiction as a diagnosis

 in 1993 the American Psychiatric Association removed the diagnostic indicator for sexual addiction from the DSM-IV.
 It was later reintroduced in 2014 with the DSM-IV-TR.

-#11 – 80% of women with a sex addicted male partner suffer symptoms of depression
+#11: 80% of women with a sex-addicted male partner suffer symptoms of depression

-#12 – 81% of sex addicts were sexually abused as a child
+#12: 81% of sex addicts were sexually abused as a child

-Abuse as a child is a very common determinant at individuals with a sexual disorder.
+Abuse as a child is a very common determinant in individuals with a sexual disorder.
 That also means that there is a strong correlation between experiencing abuse as a child and developing sex addiction later in life.
 Some other abuse statistics:

 • 72% of sex addicts were physically abused as a child